Two words: holy shit!

 The accident sequence, from the instant the pilot pulls up out of the race to the instant he hits the tarmac, lasts 8 seconds.
 When you watch the videos that have been released so far (here and here), it’s clear the pilot didn’t try to avoid anything … far from it, he plunged into a seating area in a near-vertical dive.
 There’s no “wobble,” no “spin.”
 In the first video, in fact, the aircraft appears to be in controlled flight.

-Until the crash is investigated and a cause determined, we won’t know what happened … the airplane could have had mechanical or control problems, the pilot could have experienced some physiological crisis, it could have been a combination of both.
+Until the crash is investigated and a cause determined, we won’t know what happened … the airplane could have had mechanical or control problems, the pilot could have lost consciousness from excessive G forces or experienced some other physiological crisis.
 But I can’t resist a little shameless speculation.

 First, there’s this, a still photo of the aircraft just before impact:

-And this, a photo of the same aircraft taxiing out before the race:
+And this, a photo of the same aircraft taken earlier:

 You can’t help noticing the pilot’s helmeted head in the bottom photo, right in the center of the canopy.
-Those Mustang cockpits are small to begin with, and when they modify these old fighters for racing they replace the normal canopies with tiny little bullet-shaped ones.
+Those Mustang cockpits are small to begin with, and when they modify these old fighters for racing they replace the normal canopies with tiny little teardrop bubbles.
 If the pilot sits in any sort of normal position, his or her head is going to be visible.
-Does the top photo, then, suggest that the pilot was hunched forward with his head down?
-It does to me.
-And that indicates there was something physiological going on just before the crash.
+Does the top photo, then, suggest a problem?

 Last night, in the immediate aftermath of the crash, everyone thought the pilot was 80 years old.
 On the Rachel Maddow Show, where the crash got nearly a half-hour of coverage, Rachel and her guests avoided speculating on age as a contributing factor but still managed to mention that erroneous age, oh, about 300 times.
 On Twitter, people weren’t at all shy about making the connection: “YGBSM pilot was effing 80 yrs old?” was a typical tweet.